Research & Development

-For more than 35 years, Toyota Technical Center (TTC) has been the driving force behind Toyota's North American Engineering and Research and Development activities, overseeing the design and development of vehicles.
-TTC is a division of Toyota Motor Engineering & Manufacturing North America, Inc. Headquartered in Michigan, TTC has R&D facilities in Ann Arbor, Saline, Plymouth and Livonia.
-In addition, TTC has R&D facilities in California and operates the Toyota Arizona Proving Ground near Phoenix.
+For more than 35 years, Toyota Technical Center (TTC), a division of Toyota Motor Engineering & Manufacturing, NA, Inc., has been the driving force behind Toyota's North American engineering and research & development activities.
+Established in 1977 and headquartered in Michigan, TTC has R&D facilities in Ann Arbor, Saline, Plymouth and Livonia.
+TTC also has R&D facilities in Ann Arbor, Saline, Plymouth,and Liviona.
+TTC also operates R&D facilites in California and the Toyota Arizona Proving Ground near Phoenix.

-TTC employs over 1,100 team members and is engaged in engineering design, vehicle evaluation and engineering, materials engineering, prototype building, powertrain tuning and design, safety/crashworthiness, regulatory affairs and advanced research.
-TTC has development responsibilities for the Avalon, Camry, Sienna, Tacoma, Tundra, Venza and RAV4 EV.
+TTC is engaged in engineering design, vehicle evaluation, materials research, prototype building, powertrain tuning, safety/crashworthiness, regulatory affairs and advanced research for Toyota and Lexus vehicles manufactured or sold in North America.
+TTC has developed the Avalon, Camry, Sienna, Tacoma, Tundra, Venza and RAV4 EV.

 Throughout our North American facilities TTC is committed to utilizing teamwork to bring all facets of the TTC operation together.
 TTC is widely regarded as Toyota's leading technical center outside Japan.

 Collaborative Safety Research Center (CSRC) was established in 2011.
 Based in Ann Arbor at the Toyota Technical Center (TTC), Toyota’s CSRC works with leading North American universities, hospitals, research institutions and federal agencies on projects aimed at developing and bringing to market new safety technologies that help reduce the number of traffic fatalities and injuries on North America’s roads.